The Media Lab serves as the viewing facility for materials owned by two sources:

 - The Instructional Media Collections & Services (IMCS)

 - The Film and Television Archive Research and Study Center

-A listing of titles in these collections is available in the Voyager database accessible through library computers and Bruin Online.
+A listing of titles in these collections is available to search in the IMCS Collection database accessible online.
 Video materials must be reserved in advance through the IMCS or ARSC (both located in 46 Powell Library).
 These materials may be placed on reserve for viewing in the Media Lab for periods from one week to one quarter.
 Faculty may also arrange with the IMCS to make available their own instructional videos (e.g., lectures or demonstrations).

 The Media Lab has audio materials for a variety of subjects:

 - English as a Second Language (ESL)